Simon Zebo: Return to Munster

 After three seasons with Racing 92, Zebo returned to his native province Munster on a one-year contract for the 2021–22 season.
 Zebo's contract was co-funded by the IRFU, and he took a salary cut to rejoin the club.
 Zebo made his 'second debut' for Munster in their opening 2021–22 United Rugby Championship fixture against the Sharks on 25 September 2021, scoring two tries in their 42–17 win against the South African side.
 He was sent off in Munster's 18–13 home win against provincial rivals Ulster in round 10 of the United Rugby Championship on 8 January 2022; no further action was taken against Zebo by a disciplinary panel following the incident.

 Zebo signed a two-year contract extension with Munster in January 2022.
 He scored two tries in Munster's 45–7 win at home to Wasps in round 4 of the 2021–22 Champions Cup on 23 January 2022, which saw Zebo become Munster's all-time leading try-scorer in the competition with 25, as well as the leading Irish try-scorer in the competition with 34, overtaking Brian O'Driscoll for the latter record, and moved up to third in the all-time record for try scorers in the competition, behind only Vincent Clerc (36) and Chris Ashton (40).

 Zebo earned his 150th cap for Munster in their 13–11 away defeat against Glasgow Warriors in the rescheduled round 18 of the 2021–22 United Rugby Championship on 11 February 2022, and scored a hat-trick of tries in Munster's 34–20 home win against Edinburgh in round 12 of the URC on 18 February 2022.
 He started and scored one try in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022.

+On January 13, 2024, he extended his record as Munster’s all-time leading try scorer in European Champions Cup history with his 26th try for Munster and 35th overall.